cowprotocol/docs/docs/cow-protocol/reference/core/auctions/schema.md

 This key maps to a list of all orders that were selected for execution.
 Each trade is a dictionary that contains the following entries:

-- "kind": this is string of the set {"fulfillment", "jit"}, which corresponds to an order existing in the orderbook, or a just-in-time liquidity order placed by the solver, respectively.
+- `kind`: this is string of the set {"fulfillment", "jit"}, which corresponds to an order existing in the orderbook, or a just-in-time liquidity order placed by the solver, respectively.
-- "order": in case of a "fulillment" trade, the `uid` of the order is provided here as a string.
+- `order`: in case of a "fulillment" trade, the `uid` of the order is provided here as a string.
 In case it is a just-in-time liquidity order, the specifications of the order are explicitly given as a dictionary; more details can be found [here](https://docs.cow.fi/cow-protocol/reference/apis/solver).
-- "fee": this entry exists only for "fullilment" trades, and maps to a stringified integer describing the fee of the order (either pre-signed or solver computed), denominated in the sell token.
+- `fee`: this entry exists only for "fullilment" trades, and maps to a stringified integer describing the fee of the order (either pre-signed or solver computed), denominated in the sell token.
-- "executedAmount": this is a stringified integer corresponding to the sell amount (for sell orders) or the buy amount (for buy orders) that would get executed; note that this is amount is "separate" from the "fee" amount that was described above; this, for example, means that for a sell "filfillment" order, the trader will send a total of `fee + executedAmount` sell tokens to the contract.
+- `executedAmount`: this is a stringified integer corresponding to the sell amount (for sell orders) or the buy amount (for buy orders) that would get executed; note that this is amount is "separate" from the "fee" amount that was described above; this, for example, means that for a sell "filfillment" order, the trader will send a total of `fee + executedAmount` sell tokens to the contract.
 We also stress that i is this amount where uniform clearing prices are being applied to.
-- "order": this entry exists only for "jit" trades, and is a dictionary describing the created order; more details can be found [here](https://docs.cow.fi/cow-protocol/reference/apis/solver).
+- `order`: this entry exists only for "jit" trades, and is a dictionary describing the created order; more details can be found [here](https://docs.cow.fi/cow-protocol/reference/apis/solver).

 ### `interactions`

 This key maps to a list of all interactions that are executed in the proposed solution, in the order they are provided in the list.
 Every interaction is either an AMM/liquidity order included in the input json sent to solvers, or a custom interaction the solver computed.
 Each interaction is a dictionary that contains the following entries:

-- "kind": this is a string of the set {"liquidity", "custom"}, that specifies whether the interaction refers to an AMM/liquidity order included in the input json sent to the solvers, or it is a custom interaction.
+- `kind`: this is a string of the set {"liquidity", "custom"}, that specifies whether the interaction refers to an AMM/liquidity order included in the input json sent to the solvers, or it is a custom interaction.
-- "internalize": this is a boolean flag that specifies whether the interaction can be internalized or not.
+- `internalize`: this is a boolean flag that specifies whether the interaction can be internalized or not.
 More details about internalizations can be found in the section right below.
 - Depending on the "kind", the rest of the keys are different, and the details and specifications of those can be found [here](https://docs.cow.fi/cow-protocol/reference/apis/solver).